YarinOz/Systems-Programming-OOP/task04/README.md

 # Notes to self:

-- array and account is done. left savings,checking,menu
+- left to do: menu ; deposit, withdraw, print, delete account.
 - Add allot of comments.
 - Check worst cases.
 - Check for efficiency and reuse code.
-- Check for private, public in classes.
+- Check for mem leaks.
 - Make sure a const and define are used.
 - edit operator in stack.cpp

+# To Or:
+- checkings account example takes RATE in overdraft field.
+- Array<Account*> bankAccounts; should be field in Menu or arg in mainMenu()?